icj217/hv-sysops-nginx/README.md

 ## Environment

-To run the image, pass an `ENVIRON` environment variable into the container, e.g. `docker run -e "ENVIRON=dev" icj217/hv-sysops-nginx:latest`
+To run the image, pass an `ENVIRON` environment variable into the container, e.g. `docker run -p 8080:80 -e "ENVIRON=dev" icj217/hv-sysops-nginx:latest`

 The following are valid `ENVIRON` values: `dev`, `prod`